The Hyper-Intelligent NIC: Is SuperNIC About to Revolutionize Data?

 1. So, What’s a Network Card Anyway?

-A network card is what allows a computer or server to connect to the internet or other machines.
-It’s kind of like a SIM card for a phone: without it, no connection, no communication.
+A network card allows a computer or server to connect to the Internet or other machines.
+It’s like a SIM card for a phone: without it, no connection, no communication.

 2. And What’s a SuperNIC Then?